 Placement in a particular group within those categories is based upon your audition results.
 If you choose to audition on two instruments, you must submit two applications.

-Typically, applicants choose an audition slot online during the audition application process.
-However, with a virtual audition, you can submit your audition video materials online starting Friday, May 1, 2021.
-All audition video submissions are due Friday, June 12, 2021.
+With a virtual audition, you can submit your audition video materials online starting Monday, April 19, 2021.
+All audition video submissions are due Wednesday, June 9, 2021.

 Excerpts can be found here.
 Your audition confirmation email will also include information about how to find the online orchestral excerpts.